 Colgate Women’s Studies Center Promotes Asexuality Awareness Week

 Despite current challenges posed to in-person meetings, Colgate Women’s Studies still worked to promote Asexual Awareness Week on campus.
 The Colgate Women’s Studies Instagram account provided definitions and information about asexuality throughout the week, from Oct.
 25 through Oct.
-31, and students were encouraged to wear purple and attend a Webinar called “Understanding Asexuality” hosted by first-years Rachel Hunsicker and Jenna Gold-Wienk on Friday, Oct.
+31, and students were encouraged to wear purple and attend a Webinar called “Understanding Asexuality” hosted by first-years R Hunsicker and Jenna Gold-Wienk on Friday, Oct.
 30.

 Hunsicker approached Coordinator for the Women’s Studies Program Susan Thomson about organizing an Asexual Awareness week after hearing about Colgate students in the past who had coordinated it.